koleaby4/smart-choice/README.md

-# choice-guide
+# Overview
-Web app, helping you to choose the best option using your own weighted rules
+Smart Choice is a web application, which can help to choose the best option based on your own weighted rules.

 More info about decision-making matrix can be in [weighted decision matrix prioritization](https://airfocus.io/blog/weighted-decision-matrix-prioritization/) article